Celestial-Bai/INHERIT/README.md

-# IGHERIT
+# INHERIT

 This repository includes the implementation of "Identification of bacteriophages using deep representation model with pre-training".
 We are still developing this package and we will also try to make some improvements of it, so feel free to report to us if there are any issues occurred.
+INHERIT is a model based on [DNABERT](https://github.com/jerryji1993/DNABERT) , an extension of [Huggingface's Transformers](https://github.com/huggingface/transformers).

 Please cite our paper if you want to include or use INHERIT in your research.